microsoft/pxt-arcade/docs/skillmap/zoo/zoo2a.md

 and drag it to the end of the ``||loops:on start||`` container.

 ► Replace **x** with **y** using the dropdown menu.
-This will change the **vertical position** of the fish on the screen.
+This will change the position of the fish in the up/down direction.

 ```blocks